whereiskurt/tio-cli/README.md

 ### go run tio.go cache
-All `tio-cli` results are cached and encrypted in the default `'cache/'` folder which effectively gives you a local copy of you scan results.
-The `.tio.yaml` contains a `cacheKey` entry to control the AES key for encrypt/decrypt.
-Using the `tio cache --decrypt --anonymize=false --pretty` mechanism you extract your cached JSON pretty printed through the `jq` processor. `tio-cli` will tell you what it has cached with:
+All `tio-cli` results are cached and encrypted in the default "`cache/`" folder which effectively gives you a local copy of your scan results.
+The "`.tio.yaml`" contains a "`cacheKey`" entry to control the AES key for encrypt/decrypt.
+Using the "`tio cache --decrypt --anonymize=false --pretty`" mechanism you extract your cached JSON pretty printed through the `jq` processor.

+`tio-cli` will tell you what it has cached with:

 ```   $ go run tio.go cache --scanid 76```

 ![tio-cli cache details](https://github.com/whereiskurt/tio-cli/blob/master/docs/gifs/cache.png)

-**NOTE**: You can delete the `cacheFolder` and `tio-cli` will recreate it as needed with the results from it's queries.
+**NOTE**: You can delete the `cacheFolder`, any of its subfolders or files and `tio-cli` will recreate it as needed with the results from it's queries.
+This can be useful for 'stale results' - from inprogress or deleted.

 # $HOMEDIR\.tio-cli.yaml
 This is `Yet Another Markup Language` configuration for `tio-cli`.
-It's a really simple file format and any command line parameters you use frequently can put here thanks to Viper and Corba.
-For example, if you always wanted `--quiet` mode and to only ever shows scans `--scanid 1,2,3` you could add this to `"$HOMEDIR\.tio-cli.yaml"`:
+It's a really simple format and any command line parameters you use frequently can put here thanks to Viper and Corba.

+If you always wanted `--quiet` mode and to only ever shows scans `--scanid 1,2,3` you could add this to `"$HOMEDIR\.tio-cli.yaml"`:
 ```
    accessKey: [YOUR_ACCESS_KEY]
    secretKey: [YOUR_SECRET_KEY]
    cacheKey: [YOUR_CACHE_KEY]
    cacheFolder: ./cache/
    tzDefault: -0600 CST
+   ...
    scanid: 1,2,3
    quiet: true

 ```
 # JSON and golang
 This v0.1 implementation is based off of the details posted at https://cloud.tenable.com/api/ - which are mostly accurate.
 There are inconsistencies between the published documentation and the JSON actually returned by the call.
 At the end of the day `tio-cli` has successfully navigated these inconsistencies. :- )